Pre-Conference Training Workshop

 Institutional greetings

-Rector in Roma Tre University*
+Pro-Rector at Roma Tre University

 Roma Tre University